 - Mobilization and Manipulation of joints

 - Proprioceptive training

-Thus, Physiotherapy provides a comprehensive and holistic treatment approach after complete evaluation and assessment of individual health.
-And in turn helps in:
+Thus, Physiotherapy provides a comprehensive and holistic treatment approach after complete the evaluation and assessment of individual health.
+And in turn, helps in:

 - Relief from pain